JoeShook/udap-devdays-2024/README.md

 ```

-To override client include a UdapClientOptions in appsettings or configure it via the AddUdapServer method above.
+To configure UDAP client include a UdapClientOptions in appsettings or configure it via the AddUdapServer method above.

 ```csharp